CameronBodine/PINGMapper/docs/BinaryStructure.md

 | End Header        | +151   | 1      | 8     | `21`          | 33            | End of sonar record header |

-Example of first and last 4 sonar records from randomly selected sonar files.
+Example of first and last 4 sonar records from sonar files.
 Values displayed are in hexadecimal.

 **1199**
 ![Img of 1199 Son Header](/docs/attach/1199SonHead.PNG?raw=true "Hexinator Screen Shot")